DavideBrex/SpikeFlow/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥6.3.0-brightgreen.svg)](https://snakemake.github.io)
 [![GitHub actions status](https://github.com/DavideBrex/SpikeFlow/workflows/Tests/badge.svg?branch=main)](https://github.com/DavideBrex/SpikeFlow/actions?query=branch%3Amain+workflow%3ATests)

 If you use this workflow in a paper, don't forget to give credits to the authors.
-See the [Citation](https://github.com/DavideBrex/SpikeFlow#Citation) section.
+See the [citation](#citation) section.

 ## About